Leviticus 6 – Instructions for the Priests

-2. (14-23) The grain offering.
+2. (14-18) The ceremony of the grain offering.

 ‘This is the law of the grain offering: The sons of Aaron shall offer it on the altar before the LORD.
 He shall take from it his handful of the fine flour of the grain offering, with its oil, and all the frankincense which is on the grain offering, and shall burn it on the altar for a sweet aroma, as a memorial to the LORD.
 And the remainder of it Aaron and his sons shall eat; with unleavened bread it shall be eaten in a holy place; in the court of the tabernacle of meeting they shall eat it.
 It shall not be baked with leaven.
 I have given it as their portion of My offerings made by fire; it is most holy, like the sin offering and the trespass offering.
 All the males among the children of Aaron may eat it.
 It shall be a statute forever in your generations concerning the offerings made by fire to the LORD.
 Everyone who touches them must be holy.’”

 b.
-For every grain offering for the priest shall be wholly burned: There was a particular grain offering that was part of the anointing and consecration ceremony for a priest.
-This grain offering was not to be eaten, it was to be wholly burned before the LORD.
+For every grain offering for the priest shall be wholly burned: In the normal grain offering, part of the grain went to the priests and they made bread from it for the priest and his family.
+But the grain offering associated with the anointing ceremony for the priests was not to be eaten, it was to be wholly burned before the LORD.

-3. (24-30) The sin offering.
+4. (24-30) The sin offering.

 And the LORD spoke to Moses, saying, “Speak to Aaron and to his sons, saying, ‘This is the law of the sin offering: In the place where the burnt offering is killed, the sin offering shall be killed before the LORD.
 It is most holy.
 The priest who offers it for sin shall eat it.
 In a holy place it shall be eaten, in the court of the tabernacle of meeting.
 Everyone who touches its flesh must be holy.
 And when its blood is sprinkled on any garment, you shall wash that on which it was sprinkled, in a holy place.
 But the earthen vessel in which it is boiled shall be broken.
 And if it is boiled in a bronze pot, it shall be both scoured and rinsed in water.
 All the males among the priests may eat it.
 It is most holy.
 But no sin offering from which any of the blood is brought into the tabernacle of meeting, to make atonement in the holy place, shall be eaten.
 It shall be burned in the fire.

-a.
-This is the law of the sin offering: A portion of the sin offering was left over and was to be given to the priests.
-Anything touched by the sin offering or its blood had to be cleansed in a special manner because the sacrificial victim was thought to be infected with the sin of the one who brought the offering.
+i.
+Anything touched by the meat of the sin offering or its blood had to be holy or be cleansed in a special manner because the animal’s meat was thought to be infected with the sin of the one who brought the offering.